potassco/anthem/README.md

 ## Where's anthem 1?

 You're currently looking at version 2 of `anthem`, which is the latest version and the only one that is actively developed.
-This is a complete reimplementation crafted by Zach Hansen and Tobias Stolzmann.
+This is a complete reimplementation of the original system with significantly extended capabilities: we would like to thank everyone in the list of `contributors` for making it possible.

 Until recently, you would have found Patrick Lühne's version 1 here, which was discontinued and therefore moved to [anthem-1](https://github.com/potassco/anthem-1).
 We'd like to thank Patrick for the effort he put into his implementation and the kindness of resolving the naming conflict with us.